 Why Private Schools Cost More than You Think

 Let’s stick with our basic assumptions above.
-That is, let’s assume that instead of paying the private school $8000 in tuition each year, we faithfully invest the money into a fund that earns a modest five percent annual return.
+That is, let’s assume that instead of paying the private school $8000 in tuition each year, we faithfully invest the money into a fund that earns a 5% annual return.
 Using a spreadsheet, it would look something like this:

 Now let’s assume that, for your child’s final four years of school, you decide to make no additional contributions and simply let the money you’ve saved over the previous nine years accrue interest.

 Assuming we earn the same modest five percent rate of return, you would have $112,583.
 That’s a pretty decent start on a college fund, don’t you think?

 If we continued to let the money ride for another two years while our child went to a junior college, we’d have $124,123, as you can see here:

 Now that’s pretty impressive, but what if we didn’t use that money to pay for college?
 What if we treated it as a sacrosanct nest egg for our kids instead?
 What if we thought outside the box, went against conventional wisdom, and gave that money to our son or daughter under the condition that they continue to let the money grow, untouched, until they reached the ripe old age of 65?

 If we did, and assuming the money grew at a rate of five percent annually, thanks to the magic of compound interest our child would have $1,115,253 — and that is if he or she never contributed a penny over their lifetime!

 Even better, if our child had the financial discipline to contribute $100 per week over those 45 years, that nest egg would be worth an astounding $1,953,679.

 Let’s pause for a moment to let that sink in.
 That’s almost two-million dollars, folks.

 Now ask yourself this: How much extra cash do you think your child will earn over his lifetime because he or she went to a private K-8 school instead of a public one?
 For most people, the answer is not even close to a million dollars, let alone two.